eaasglobal/docs/faq.md

 ===
 ## SCORING & REWARDING
 === What is the purpose of the Reward Allocation Algorithm ?
-Reward Allocation Algorithm is our way of motivating and rewarding eaas_app users with Carbon Credits for completing sustainable tasks, participating in community activities and learning about environmentally conscious behaviors.
+Reward Allocation Algorithm is our way of motivating and rewarding EAAS App users with Carbon Credits for completing sustainable tasks, participating in community activities and learning about environmentally conscious behaviors.
-Additionally, together with our legal framework, the system is a proof of our commitment towards the clarity, transparency and fairness as eaas.global aims to become the most trusted and compliant aggregate of Carbon Credits on the Market.
+Additionally, together with our legal framework, the system is a proof of our commitment towards the clarity, transparency and fairness as EAAS.GLOBAL aims to become the most trusted and compliant aggregate of Carbon Credits on the Market.
 === What are the different user tiers and their corresponding privileges?
-There are 3 user tiers: Casual, Advanced and Professional.
-The tiers are dependent on the amount of information the eaas_app user is willing to share, with each tier offering increased privileges and prizes as a reward for the more accurate Data we are able to acquire.
+There are 3 user tiers: APP ROOKIE, APP PRO and DEPIN DYNAMO.
+The tiers are dependent on the amount of information the EAAS App user is willing to share, with each tier offering increased privileges and prizes as a reward for the more accurate Data we are able to acquire.
 === How are CO2 scoring values assigned to different actions based on user tiers?
-CO2 score values are assigned differently for each category (ESG, Carbon, Depin, Behavioral, and CC) according to the user's tier.
-The higher the tier - the more precise information about users sustainability practices eaas.global acquires which means These variables affect how many CO2 credits the user earns for performing actions in each category.
+CO2 score values are assigned differently for each category (ESG, Carbon, DePIN, Behavioral, and CC) according to the user's tier.
+The higher the tier - the more precise information about users sustainability practices EAAS.GLOBAL acquires which means These variables affect how many CO2 credits the user earns for performing actions in each category.
 === How is the total CO2 credit earned by a user calculated?
 We add CO2 score values earned by the user in each category and multiply it by the value determined by the user’s tier.
 === How are users rewarded with $EAAS tokens based on their total CO2 credits earned?